 Four Mile Run Watershed has changed drastically over the last century.
 Land once used for agriculture became neighborhoods and economic centers, while streams that fed Schenley Park were diverted underground.
 Over time, these changes caused more stormwater to enter our city's overburdened sewer system.
 This long-term restoration project aims to not only alleviate this stormwater issue, but to improve the health and aesthetics of Schenley Park.

 For over a decade, the Parks Conservancy, along with the Allegheny County Sanitary Authority (ALCOSAN), PWSA, and the City of Pittsburgh, have been nursing this ailing watershed back to health.
 A holistic, top-to-bottom plan includes projects such as large-scale tree plantings, erosion control, and the installation of green infrastructure.

 Recent project updates

-- The Parks Conservancy has held two community walks to introduce park goers to preliminary designs and gather feedback about the needs of Panther Hollow Wetland and Lake as well as Junction Hollow.
-The final presentation will take place on September 20th, 2017 at St. John Chrysostom at 506 Saline Street, Pittsburgh, PA 15207.
-Please join us!
-Register here.
-If you cannot make it, we still welcome your feedback.
-Answer two surveys regarding Panther Hollow and Junction Hollow.
+- The Parks Conservancy held a public meeting and two community walks to introduce park goers to preliminary designs and gather feedback about the needs of Panther Hollow Lake and Junction Hollow.

-- PWSA releases City-Wide Green First Plan, a framework using green infrastructure in areas such as Four Mile Run Watershed to address stormwater issues.
-Read the plan here.
+- PWSA released City-Wide Green First Plan, a framework to address stormwater issues by using green infrastructure in areas such as Four Mile Run Watershed.

 - The second in a series of community meetings on a concept plan for Four Mile Run was held.
 See what was presented at that meeting here.